-These Galaxy Devices Might Not Get Android 10
+These Galaxy Devices Probably Won’t Get Android 10

 Any device that’s received two major software updates (Oreo and Pie) is currently on the fence when it comes to Android 10.
-This means popular devices like the Galaxy Note 8 and Galaxy S8 are in danger of getting left behind on Android Pie.
+This means popular devices like the Galaxy Note 8 and Galaxy S8 will most likely get left behind on Android Pie.

-Here are a few Samsung Galaxy devices that could stick around on Android Pie:
+Here are a few Samsung Galaxy devices that will probably stick around on Android Pie:

 - Galaxy Note 8

 - Galaxy J3 (2017)